acdlite/flummox/README.md

 React integration
 -----------------

 Integrating Flummox with React is really easy.
-Read all about it in the [React integration guide](https://github.com/acdlite/flummox/blob/master/docs/react-integration.md).
+You can do it the long way by manually adding and removing event listeners, but that leads to a lot of boilerplate.
+Use FluxComponent and/or FluxMixin to subscribe to store changes.

-Here's an example of how to connect your stores to a React component:
+Here's a basic example:

 ```js
 import FluxComponent from 'flummox/component';